Medication Assisted Treatment for Drug Addiction

 Even though Methadone was previously mentioned as a MAT medication, we at Stepping Sober prefer Suboxone Maintenance and Vivitrol as our recommended methods of MAT for heroin addiction.
 We do not administer Methadone to any of our clients, but feel because it is such a widely used treatment we should bring it into the discussion.

-How Inpatient Drug Rehab Can Prevent Overdose
+How MAT Drug Rehab Can Prevent Overdose

 Most Doctors approach each individual’s situation with a non-judgemental attitude when it comes to addiction treatment.
 We know that relapse happens and we understand everyone has their unique situations and personalities and this is why customized drug rehab programs are so crucial in order to sustain a prolonged recovery.